ubccr/xdmod/docs/howto-summary-charts.md

 ]
 ```

-The export functionality from Metric Explorer does not, by default,
+There's a known issue displaying charts with no `global_filters` field
-add an empty `global_filters` field, which in my experience is necessary to
+in the Summary page.
+If the chart you're adding has no global filters,
-add in order to avoid errors when displaying on the Summary page
+add an empty `global_filters` field as shown below
-(the premade ones in `jobs.json` all include this field).
+(see the premade ones in `jobs.json` for more examples).

 ```json
 "summary_charts": [